12 Things Pharmacists Keep in Their Medicine Cabinet

 Say yes to supplements?

 There are tons of vitamins on the market.
 Before spending your hard-earned cash, consult with your doctor about your potential needs.
+Supplements, in general, are not beneficial unless you are deficient in certain nutrients.
 Marianne Corso, RPh, at Jersey Shore University Medical Center in Neptune, New Jersey, recommends taking a B Complex and vitamin D each day.
 “For vitamin D, I take D3 in 5000 units, and I feel both are good replacements for a multi-vitamin.”
 These are the vitamins and supplements nutritionists never take.

 If you feel like a bug’s coming on, consider popping some Airborne to be safe.
 “I like having Airborne at the ready,” says Corso.
 “It’s good to take if you start to feel a little run down or feel like you are coming down with a cold.
 It’s a vitamin boost.”